Updated constraints from the effective field theory analysis of BOSS power spectrum on Early Dark Energy

 This conclusion also holds for the \code{CLASS-PT} baseline (last line of Fig.~\ref{fig:boss_ede_summary}), which is less constraining than the \code{PyBird} likelihood for the EDE model.
 Indeed, we obtain $f_{\rm EDE}(z_c) < 0.448$, which is $\sim 15\%$ weaker than the constraint obtained with the \code{PyBird} likelihood, even for similar data ($P_\textsc{quad}^{z_1/z_3}$).
-Furthermore, we note that the $f_{\rm EDE}(z_c)$ constraint reconstructed from $P_\textsc{fkp}^\textsc{lz/cm} + \alpha^\textsc{lz/cm}_{rec}$, analysed with the \code{PyBird} likelihood, is $\sim35\%$ weaker than the constraint obtained from $P_\textsc{quad}^{z_1/z_3}+\beta^{z_1/z_3}_{rec}$, analysed with the \code{CLASS-PT} likelihood.
-We conclude that the standard \code{PyBird} analysis setup (which consists in our baseline setup) shows a higher constraining power than the standard \code{CLASS-PT} analysis.
+Furthermore, we note that the $f_{\rm EDE}(z_c)$ constraint reconstructed from $P_\textsc{fkp}^\textsc{lz/cm} + \alpha^\textsc{lz/cm}_\text{rec}$, analyzed with the \code{PyBird} likelihood, is $\sim35\%$ weaker than the constraint obtained from $P_\textsc{quad}^{z_1/z_3}+\beta^{z_1/z_3}_\text{rec}$, analyzed with the \code{CLASS-PT} likelihood.
+We conclude that the standard \code{PyBird} analysis setup (which consists of our baseline setup) shows a higher constraining power than the standard \code{CLASS-PT} analysis.
+Let us note that, for the $H_0$ parameter, we obtain a value 1.4$\sigma$ higher than the \Planck{} value ($h = 0.6851_{-0.014}^{+0.0076}$ at $68\%$ CL) with the \code{PyBird} analysis setup, and a value 1.8$\sigma$ higher with the \code{CLASS-PT} analysis setup, which indicates a reasonably good consistency between \Planck{} and BOSS regarding $H_0$.
 For a more detailed discussion, including other data combinations, of the differences between \code{PyBird} and \code{CLASS-PT} for the EDE model, we refer to App.~\ref{app:classpt_vs_pybird_EDE}.
-We however warn that the cosmological constraints from EFTofBOSS at the level of the 1D posteriors might be affected by prior effects, as discussed in our companion paper~\cite{Paper1} in the context of $\Lambda$CDM.
+We, however, warn that the cosmological constraints from EFTBOSS at the level of the 1D posteriors might be affected by prior effects, as discussed in our companion paper~\cite{Simon:2022lde} in the context of $\Lambda$CDM.